 Adina Soclof, MS. CCC-SLP is a certified Speech Pathologist.
 She received her master's degree from Hunter College in New York in Communication Sciences.
 She works as a Parent Educator for Bellefaire Jewish Children's Bureau facilitating "How to Talk so Kids will Listen and Listen so Kids will Talk" workshops as well as workshops based on “Siblings Without Rivalry.”
 Adina developed TEAM Communication Ventures and conducts parenting, teacher and clinician workshops via telephone nationwide.
 Adina lives with her husband and four lively children in Cleveland, Ohio.
 You can visit her at website at www.parentingsimply.com.

-About a year ago, The New York Times featured an article written by Bruce Feiler that discussed the work of Marshall Duke, a psychologist at Emory University.
-He was asked to explore ritual and myth in American families.
-What he discovered is that children who know a lot about their families and their histories tend to do better when they
+Two years ago, The New York Times featured an article written by Bruce Feiler that discussed the work of Marshall Duke, a psychologist at Emory University.
+Duke explored ritual and myth in American families and discovered something surprising: children who know a lot about their families and their histories tend to do better when they

 I grew up with three sisters, so sports to us was sprinting to the mall for the latest sale, racing out of the kitchen before my mother could catch us for dish washing duty and the slam dunk—who got to the bathroom first in the morning?
 When I started dating my husband I knew he

 “You better do your homework or else!”
 “If you don’t get yourself into the car you are punished for life!”
 “You better march yourself into Mark’s room and apologize for calling him names or you can forget about going to Sara’s birthday party!”
 Does this sound familiar?
 Parents often resort to using threats with their